 On successful completion of this subject the learner will be able to:

-- Define simple assurance and annuity contracts, and develop formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest.
+- Demonstrate knowledge of simple assurance and annuity contracts, and develop formulae for the means and variances of the present values of the payments under these contracts, assuming constant deterministic interest.

-- Describe and calculate, using ultimate or select mortality, net premiums and net premium reserves for increasing and decreasing benefits and annuities.
+- Compute net premiums and net premium reserves, using ultimate or select mortality, for simple insurance contracts, increasing and decreasing benefits and annuities.

-- Describe and calculate gross premiums and reserves of assurance and annuity contracts.
+- Calculate gross premiums and reserves of assurance and annuity contracts.

-- Describe and illustrate methods of valuing cash flows that are contingent upon multiple transition events.
+- Apply appropriate methods to value or project cash flows that are contingent upon multiple transition or decrement events.

-- Describe and use projected cash flow techniques for use in pricing, reserving, and assessing profitability.
+- Apply projected cash flow techniques for pricing, reserving, and assessing profitability.

 - * Assessment timing is indicative of the week that the assessment is due or begins (where conducted over multiple weeks), and is based on the standard University academic calendar